okta/terraform-provider-okta/website/docs/r/app_saml.html.markdown

 - `app_settings_json` - (Optional) Application settings in JSON format.

+- `acs_endpoints` - An array of ACS endpoints.
+You can configure a maximum of 100 endpoints.

 - `attribute_statements` - (Optional) List of SAML Attribute statements.
   - `name` - (Required) The name of the attribute statement.
   - `filter_type` - (Optional) Type of group attribute filter.